Ukraine asked for donations in crypto. Then things got weird.

 Eric Wall, chief information officer of Arcane Assets, a Scandinavian-based cryptocurrency investment firm, tweeted that Ukraine’s move was “karma gamification.”

+Less than two days later, Federov announced that the airdrop was canceled.
+Instead, he tweeted, the government would launch an NFT project to support Ukraine’s military.

+“We DO NOT HAVE any plans to issue any fungible tokens,” he wrote Thursday.

-But much as airdrops can spur onlookers to donate, they can also inspire “airdrop farming,” when crypto holders hoping to grab the reward do the bare minimum to participate.
-After the announcement, some 8,300 people donated less than $10.
+As much airdrops can spur onlookers to donate, they can also inspire “airdrop farming,” when crypto holders hoping to grab the reward do the bare minimum to participate.
+After the initial announcement, some 8,300 people donated less than $10.

 Beyond the official government-led effort, Come Back Alive, an NGO benefiting Ukraine’s army, has also received millions in cryptocurrency donations — and is receiving millions more from “UkraineDAO,” a group organized on the blockchain that held an auction to raise funds, according to blockchain data.